Star vs. the Forces of Evil: International

 Star vs. the Forces of Evil premiered in Canada on the DHX-owned Disney XD on April 6, 2015, and was later moved to the Corus-owned Disney XD on December 1.
 The series premiered on Disney XD channels in the United Kingdom and Ireland on April 16, 2015, in Australia on August 3, and in the Middle East and Africa on October 5.
 It also premiered on November 8 on Disney Channel in Southeast Asia.
 On June 15, the series premiered in South Korea.
 The series premiered on December 18, 2015, in Japan.
-The series premiered on March 6, 2016, as Star Butterfly in French on Disney La Chaîne in Canada.
+The series premiered on March 6, 2016, as Star Butterfly in French on La Chaîne Disney in Canada.
 The show premiered on November 2 on Disney XD in Italy, and on Disney Channel on November 2, 2016.